Skip to content

 php /var/www/html/rconfig/artisan rconfig:solarwinds-load-devices

-• --max-nodes=N - Cap the total number of nodes loaded
+• --max-nodes=N caps the total number of nodes loaded

-• --info - Display command help and usage information
+• --info displays command help and usage information

-The loader fetches nodes in batches, applies your device type mappings, and writes a timestamped JSON file to storage/app/rconfig/tempdir.
+2. Optionally tune the batch size and node cap.
+The loader fetches nodes in batches, applies your device type mappings, and writes a timestamped JSON file to storage/app/rconfig/tempdir:

 Terminal window